Annual Planning Report (APR) Guidelines

 - Anticipated Costs involved in running the course (include instructor's salary and information on faculty staffing for the course)

 We encourage you to think about offering courses with a potential for high enrollment in the summer, May intensive and winter terms.
 Proposals for new courses on campus for 2014-2015 must be included in the APR in order to be considered.

 Study away programs require more extensive planning and additional administrative responsibility on the part of the program or department.
 In addition, the viability of any proposals for new study abroad summer programs will be evaluated in the context of University plans for the global study away sites.

-If a faculty member in your department wishes to propose a new study away program, please contact Gwynneth Malin to discuss requirements for a program proposal that must be submitted along with the APR.
+If a faculty member in your department wishes to propose a new undergraduate study away program, please contact Noelle Marchetta to discuss requirements for a program proposal that must be submitted along with the APR.